jarmokivekas/hotosm-collate/app/help.md

 - **difficulty** The search results are grouped based on the difficulty level of the mapping as determined by the projects' creator.
 The difficulties are "EASY", "MODERATE", and "DIFFICULT"

-- **priority** is low, medium, high, or urgent.
+- **priority** is "LOW", "MEDIUM", "HIGH", or "URGENT".
 The priotiry of a project as determined by the project manager in the Tasking Manager stiing for the project

 - **status** allows you to filter for projects that are published, archived or drafts.
 Published project are publicly available for mapper to contribute to.
 Archived projects are typically projects that have been completed and are no longer worked on.
 Drafts are planned projects that are not yet made available to the public to freely start mapping on.

 - **last updated** is the last time a user has made a change in the project, such as marking a task mapped, validated a task, etc.

-- **due date** is an optional setiing a project manager can set for a project to indicates when the project is planned to be completed.
+- **due date** is an optional setting a project manager can set for a project to indicates when the project is planned to be completed.

-# Planned features

-## Pending Archival filter

-Projects matching the "Pending archival" filter are:

-- Over 99% mapped
-- Over 99% validated
-- Have the `PUBLISHED` status

-These projects need attention from activation management to be brought all the way to completion, and eventually set to the `ARCHIVED` status.

-## Pending Validation filter

-Project mathing the "Pending Validation" filter are:

-- over 99% mapped
-- less than 99% validated
-- have the `PUBLISHED` status

-These projects can be brought to the attention of validation teams by the activation management